HD-2024-1409

 Overview

-Security Advisory: Node.js v14 and many Node v16 versions still use a version of openssl which may expose them to a denial of service.
+Security Advisory: Node.js v14 and many Node v16 versions still use a version of openssl which may expose them to a Denial of Service vulnerability.
 Processing a maliciously formatted PKCS12 file may lead OpenSSL to crash leading to a potential Denial of Service attack.

 Details